-Fig. 13. (right) Precision-recall curves achieved with SMN, CMN, visual matching, and chance level image retrieval for the (top) F18 and (bottom) C15 data sets. (left) Retrieval results for four image queries shown on the left-most column.
-The first, second, and third rows of every query show the five top matches using image matching, SMN, and CMN-based retrieval, respectively.
+Fig. 13. right) Precision-recall curves achieved with SMN, CMN, visual matching and chance level image retrieval for (top) F18, (bottom) C15 datasets. left) Retrieval results for four image queries shown on the left-most column.
+The first, second, and third row of every query show the five top matches using image matching, SMN, and CMN-based retrieval, respectively.

 The contextual representation was shown to outperform the appearance representation in the tasks of scene classification and image retrieval.
 In both cases, it was also shown that, despite its simplicity, the proposed contextual models are superior to various previous proposals in the literature.
-The gains with respect to appearance modeling were shown to hold irrespective of the choice and accuracy of the underlying appearance models.
+The gains with respect to appearance modeling were shown to hold irrespectively of the choice and accuracy of the underlying appearance models.